Post-traumatic stress disorder

 Exams and Tests

-Your health care provider may ask how long you have had symptoms.
+Your provider may ask how long you have had symptoms.
 PTSD is diagnosed when you have had symptoms for at least 30 days.

-Your health care provider may also do a mental health exam, physical exam, and blood tests.
+Your provider may also do a mental health exam, physical exam, and blood tests.
 These are done to look for other illnesses that are similar to PTSD.

 Treatment for PTSD involves talk therapy (counseling), medicines, or both.